ASTR 1210 (O'Connell) Study Guide 16

 Atmosphere: thin.
 Mass ~1% Earth's.
 Mainly CO2;

-Has been explored in ever increasing detail by
+explored in ever increasing detail by Earth-bound telescopes and by

-brightness at opposition.
+its orbit.
 See diagram at right.
-(Click for
+(Click for a different

-- It is a very conspicuous, red-pink object when brightest (hence
+- When brightest, Mars is a very conspicuous, red-pink object (hence

 its association with the God of War).
 Mars can be brighter than